Killing of Brenda Sue Brown: Investigation

 Authorities determined that Brenda Sue had been beaten to death with the rock found nearby.
 Her skull had been fractured in twelve places.
 Police reported that, although the body was nude, she had not been raped.

 Police believed the killer was on foot because, due to heavy traffic on South Lafayette Street, he would not have been able to get out of a car and force the girl into the woods without being seen.

 At the time, police had several suspects.
 These included an unidentified bald white man who had exposed himself to Brenda Sue's sister a few days earlier, and a 13-year-old, mentally disabled, black boy named Robert Roseboro.

 The unidentified white man who exposed himself could not be found.

 Robert Roseboro was briefly questioned by police.
 When officer Harold Smith questioned him, Roseboro remained silent.
 "He wouldn't answer.
 He just sat there.
 Roseboro´s silence made him more suspicious," Smith said.

-Roseboro lived a few hundred yards from where Brenda Sue's body was found.
-That, along with his refusal to answer questions, made him a suspect, Smith said.
+According to Smith, the fact that Roseboro lived a few hundred yards from where Brenda Sue's body was found and refused to answer questions made him a suspect.

 The public was baffled as to why Roseboro, who was seen in the area on the morning of Brenda Sue's murder, was not interrogated further by police.

 People theorized that Roseboro may have been protected by a local crime syndicate which dominated the town of Shelby in the 1960s.

 "We just didn't have enough evidence on him.
 We had to let him go," Smith said.
 He said that he and other investigators believed Roseboro had killed Brenda Sue.